Horbenkodev/hugo-blog/content/posts/empathy-mapping-for-design-thinking/index.md

 ---
-title: "Empathy Map and Design Thinking: What You Should Know"
+ceoTitle: "Empathy Map and Design Thinking: What You Should Know"
+title: "Empathy Mapping: How Does It Work in Design Thinking?"
+breadcrumbs: Empathy Mapping for Design Thinking
+slug: empathy-mapping-for-design-thinking
 draft: false
 publishDate: 2023-12-01T00:00:00.000Z
 image: empathy_map__1_.png